johnbeve/BFO-Organization/docs/call-for-submissions.md

 In partnership with the [Journal of Biomedical Semantics](https://jbiomedsem.biomedcentral.com/), papers submitted to the ICBO thematic series at the Journal of Biomedical Semantics will be published immediately after acceptance and presented in the main ICBO conference following acceptance.
 For this track, we suggest submission by **May 13**, at the latest, for full consideration for ICBO 2022.
 Articles should be submitted directly to the Journal of Biomedical.
 See the [Journal of Biomedical Semantics ICBO Thematic Series](submit-jbms-icbo.md) page for submission details.

 ## Submission Format
 Workshop, abstract, and paper submissions should be formatted according to the <a href="https://docs.google.com/document/d/1zqp3oXjl5ooFw6Bb5C-cEOPXQIcolzRJ/edit?usp=sharing&ouid=106653010360062214642&rtpof=true&sd=true" target="_blank">CEUR-Template-2col.docx template</a> (<a href="https://github.com/ICBO-conference/icbo2022/raw/main/docs/CEUR-Template-2col.docx" target="_blank">download file</a>).
+Please submit a PDF document.

+The direct template download for Latex and MS Word is also available here:  http://ceur-ws.org/Vol-XXX/CEURART.zip

+There is also an Overleaf Template available here: https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/hpvjjzhjxzjk

 Submissions to the [Journal of Biomedical Semantics](https://jbiomedsem.biomedcentral.com/) should follow their [guidelines](https://jbiomedsem.biomedcentral.com/submission-guidelines).

 ## ICBO 2022 theme: Lessons from Ontologies in Diverse Domains